 - The right of the Association to dedicate or transfer all or any part of the Common Area to any public agency, authority, or utility for such purposes and subject to such conditions as may be agreed to by a majority of the members subject to the veto power of the Class B membership is then existing.

 Title to the Common Area.
 The Declarant hereby covenants for itself, its heirs and assigns that it will convey fee simple title to the Common Area as platted on recording of said plat to the Association, free and clear of all encumbrances and liens, upon the sale and conveyance of ninety-five per cent (95%) of all lots platted as OAK HILL SOUTH.

 COVENANT FOR MAINTENANCE AND ASSESSMENTS

-Basis of Annual Assessments; One hundred dollars ($100) annual assessment due April 1st.
-New home owners will pay a portion of a calendar quarter at twenty-five dollars ($25.00) per quarter.
+Basis of Annual Assessments; Three hundred & ninety-five dollars ($395) annual assessment due April 1st.
+New home owners will pay a portion of a calendar quarter at ninety-eight dollars & seventy-five cents ($98.75) per quarter.
 Annual assessment may be increased or decreased by 2/3 of the votes of the members who are voting in person or proxy.

 In the event a need for maintenance or repairs is cause through willful or negligent act of an Owner, his family or guest or invitees, the cost of such maintenance which shall include but not to be limited to paint, repair, replace, care of roofs, gutters, downspouts, exterior building surfaces, trees, shrubs, grass, walks and other exterior improvement but shall not include glass surfaces, may be assessed against the Owner if such maintenance or repairs are implemented by the Association and if so assessed shall be added to and become a part of the assessment to which the lot is subject.